Archive for the 'Peru' Category

 The rain that started the minute we got into our tents last night hasn’t let up by morning despite my numerous pleas to whatever gods will hear me, so we crawl out of our warm sleeping bags into a cold, wet day at 5:00 a.m.
 We have 15 km to cover, rain or shine.
 Behind us, Dead Woman’s Pass is covered in snow.

-Through the pass, we descend about to the same elevation we started the day and then climb again to the third pass.
+Through the pass, we descend to about the same elevation we started the day at and then climb again to the third pass.
 On our way, we pass through the first of two Inca Tunnels, magnificent passageways chiseled from enormous rock slabs, and walk again though cloud forest.

 We also pass more Inca ruins, the most intact and impressive along the path.
 Lunch comes early today, and with it, the end of the rain.
-It’s been a wet morning, but as it is the wet season, we’ve been remarkably lucky.
+It’s been a wet morning, but as it is the wet season, we’ve been remarkably lucky that this is all we have encountered.
 Though I had my fingers crossed, I half expected to walk in the rain all day every day.
 Blue skies and sunshine roll in for the afternoon, which is fortunate as the hardest part of the day’s hike awaits us: the Gringo Killer.
-For over 2.5 hours we must go down.
+For over 2.5 hours, we must go down.
 Someone says there are over 2,000 stairs.
 I don’t count.
 I just know there are a lot.
 By the time we make camp at Winay Wayna, just before dinner, all of our knees are screaming.
-As the porters are leaving us after breakfast the next morning, we have a short thank you ceremony for them, and then we all fall, literally, into our tents, absolutely exhausted.
+Since the porters are leaving us after breakfast the next morning, we have a short thank you ceremony for them, and then we all fall, literally, into our tents, absolutely exhausted.

 Day 4